Get 80% off your plan for your first 6 months.*

 Can I use a starter checklist for temporary or contract workers?

-If a worker is treated as an employee for tax purposes and paid through your payroll, you'll need a starter checklist if they don't have a P45.
-This applies whether their contract is temporary or permanent.
-It does not apply to self-employed contractors who invoice you for their services.
+Yes, you can use a starter checklist for temporary or contract workers if they're treated as employees for tax purposes and paid through your payroll.
+It doesn't matter whether their contract is temporary or permanent.
+This doesn't apply to self-employed contractors who invoice you for their services.

 Disclaimer